Computer Science (COMP)

 COMP 2821 Introductory Game Design (4 Credits)

 Learn fundamental game design practices through the creation of paper and physical game prototypes using a play-centric design process.
 Topics include the formal elements, dramatic elements, and system dynamics of games, with an emphasis on playtesting, game analysis, and group game projects.
-Prerequisites: COMP 1352 or COMP 1672 or EDPX 2100.
+Program Prerequisites: Restricted to Game Development and EDPX majors or instructor approval.
+Course prerequisites: COMP 1352 or EDPX 2100.

 COMP 2901 Computing and Society (4 Credits)